Rotter kidnapping

-The Rotter kidnapping (Rotter-Entführung) was a failed kidnapping in Liechtenstein of Fritz Rotter and Alfred Rotter, German film directors and theatre managers of Jewish background, by Liechtenstein citizens sympathetic to Nazi Germany.
-The attack was additionally supported by five German nationals within the country.
+On 5 April 1933, Liechtenstein citizens sympathetic to Nazi Germany attempted and failed to kidnap Fritz and Alfred Rotter, German film directors and theatre managers of Jewish background, in Liechtenstein.
+The attack was supported by five German nationals within the country.

 Background

 From left to right: Fritz Rotter, the operetta singer Richard Tauber, Alfred Rotter and his wife Gertrud, in July 1931 in front of the spa hotel in Bad Ragaz, near Liechtenstein.

 Fritz and Alfred Rotter worked as writers and composers and owned multiple successful theatres in Berlin during the era of the Weimar Republic.
 However, by 1933 due to the two men's Jewish backgrounds, they were the target of pressure contemporaneous with the rise of Nazism in Germany, and in January 1933, they were forced to declare bankruptcy and emigrate to Liechtenstein.
 They had previously succeeded in being naturalized in the country in 1931 as a result of a wider initiative by the Liechtenstein government.
 Prime Minister Josef Hoop attempted to use private contacts and offering informal support to the German government, where he considered appealing to Otto Meissner in order for the press attacks to end.

 However, due to this, Liechtenstein became the target of attacks by German press outlets.
 In particular, the Rotters became the target of attacks from the press, which falsely accused them of faking their bankruptcy and transferring their money abroad.
 As a result, it was publicly demanded that the two men be extradited back to Nazi Germany to face trial.
-Four local Liechtensteiner Nazis (Rudolf Schädler, Franz Roeckle, Peter Rheinbeger, and Eugen Frommelt) used the German press demands as an impetus to kidnap the two men and forcefully extradite them, which was intended to coincide with the formation of an organized Nazi Party in Liechtenstein.
+Liechtensteiner Nazis Rudolf Schädler, Franz Roeckle, Peter Rheinbeger, and Eugen Frommelt used the German press demands as an impetus to kidnap the two men and forcefully extradite them, which was intended to coincide with the formation of an organized Nazi Party in Liechtenstein.